cldf/cldfviz/docs/colormaps.md

 # Colormaps for `cldfviz.map`

-Colormaps are use to specify the appearance of map markers.
+Colormaps are used to specify the appearance of map markers.

 ## Shapes